1. Summary

 3.4 Author Revisions

-• Revisions: Authors will receive feedback from reviewers and are given the opportunity to revise their manuscript accordingly.
-Authors must provide a detailed response letter addressing each reviewer’s comment.
-If authors disagree with a reviewer’s comment, they must explain in the response letter and justify their approach.
+• Revisions: Authors will receive feedback from reviewers and will be given the opportunity to revise their manuscript accordingly.
+Authors must provide a detailed response letter addressing each reviewer’s If authors disagree with a reviewer’s comment, they must explain in the response letter and justify their approach.

 • Resubmission: Revised manuscripts are resubmitted through the online submission system for further review.
 If needed, the editor will send the manuscript back to the original reviewers for a second round of evaluation.